-- 39. If a provider's plan is approved, the OfS will send to the provider a copy of the approved access and participation plan with some of the information from the 'targets and investment plan' and 'fee information' documents appended. - 40.
+- 38. If a provider's plan is approved, the OfS will send to the provider a copy of the approved access and participation plan with some of the information from the 'targets and investment plan' and 'fee information' documents appended. - 39.
 The Higher Education (Access and Participation Plans) (England) Regulations 2018 require providers to publish their approved plan in a manner which makes it conveniently accessible to students and prospective students.
-The OfS expects that this will be in a prominent position on providers' websites.
+The OfS expects that this will be in a prominent position on providers' websites. - 40.
+The OfS will publish a link to all approved access and participation plans on the OfS's Register.